Delta Hedging Introduction

 How the option price moves based on changes in the stock price

-- Trader holds a call option slightly in the money with a delta of 0.60 and market price of 18.
+- A trader holds a call option slightly in the money with a delta of 0.60 and market price of 18.
 This call option gives you the right to buy 250 shares in ABC company for Rs.
 200 (the strike price).
 Let’s say ABC company stock is now trading at 220 (the underlying market price).
 What will happen if the stock price increases to 225?

 - The option’s delta (0.60) tells us that when the underlying stock goes up by 1 rupee, the option’s market price will go up approximately by 0.60 paise.
 In the example, the stock goes up by 5 Rs.
 What will be the increase in the option’s market price?